rd11490/NBA_Tutorials/analyze_play_by_play/README.md

 This is the first step in building a play by play parser.
 This tutorial will continue to be updated as I write the Play by Play parser tutorial.

+If you see any issues or think there is a better way to do something, don't hesitate to open a PR, submit an issue, or reach out to me directly

 ### Getting the data:
 For this tutorial I will provide a subset of columns from the 2017-18 season's play by play data (entire season).